Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Probabilistic Influence

-Influence of a voter is a notion that is used to measure the power of an individual on a deterministic social choice function.
-A similar notion can be introduced in the probabilistic setting where the noisy mechanism $M_{\rho}f(x)$ is applied.
-In order to do so, we consider the case where everybody casts their votes, following which $M_{\rho}f(x)$ is applied and the voter $i$ changes their vote.
+A similar notion can be introduced in the probabilistic setting where the randomized response $M_{\rho}f(x)$ is applied.
+To do so, we consider the case where everybody casts their votes, following which $M_{\rho}f(x)$ is applied and the voter $i$ changes their vote.
 That is, we leave all the noisy versions of the votes cast by everyone as is except for the elector $i$'s vote.
-For this particular vote, we re-run the noisy mechanism on coordinate $i$.
+For this particular vote, we re-run the randomized response on coordinate $i$.
 The probability of result being different is called the \textit{probabilistic influence} of coordinate $i$.
-We now introduce the formal definition of the proposed probabilistic influence, that applies not only to social choice functions with range restricted $\left\{-1,1\right\}$ but to all Boolean functions with range in $\mathbb{R}$ as follows.
+We now introduce the formal definition of the proposed probabilistic influence, which applies not only to social choice functions with range $\left\{-1,1\right\}$ but to all Boolean functions with range in $\mathbb{R}$ as follows.
 In the notation of the following definition, $y_i \sim N_{\rho}(1)$ refers to the case where voter $i$ chooses to vote for $1$ while $z_i \sim N_{\rho}(-1)$ refers to the case where voter $i$ chooses to vote for $-1$.\\